SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-11. After fill out all information, click "save" button to save it in system.
+12. After filling out all information, click the "Save" button to save your changes in the system.

 <br>